Romans 3:1

 For all sinned and come short of the glory of God.

 Paraphrase: Let me expand on this.
-Every person, regardless of whether they are a Jew or a Gentile, has sinned against God and brought down on themselves God’s wrath and judgment.
+Every person, regardless of whether Jew or a Gentile, has sinned against God and brought down on themselves God’s wrath and judgment.
 (John 3:18) One person is not more guilty than another; all have fallen short of God’s perfect holiness.
 The glory of God is His holiness, and He will not tolerate the least thing contrary to it.
-These are the terms of the covenant which God originally made with Adam, and all those, who come from him, live under these terms.
+The covenant which God originally made with Adam reflected this holiness.
+That is why this covenant demanded perfect obedience, nothing less.
 (Genesis 2:17)

 Comments:

-I take γὰρ here as explicative and epexegetic. source
+I take γαρ here as explicative and epexegetic.
+See Abbott (p88).

 δικαιούμενοι δωρεὰν τῇ αὐτοῦ χάριτι διὰ τῆς ἀπολυτρώσεως τῆς ἐν Χριστῷ Ἰησοῦ·